Subscribe to my monthly e-newsletter. You'll get links to new stories...and yes, some good leads on the food scene, too.

 Let’s get one thing straight: This is a turkey divan recipe without canned soup -- and yes, it's the one you're looking for.
 Below, I give a little history of the recipe, but if you just want the recipe itself, scroll to the recipe further down.

 I first came across Turkey Divan when I was working in one of the long-gone restaurants of Younker’s Department Store in Amerique profonde.
-Made by layering steamed broccoli with sliced cooked turkey breast, with a rich cheese sauce amidst and atop the layers, it was one of those wonderful American classics that were the mainstays of department store tearooms and old-school hotel dining rooms.
+Made by layering steamed broccoli with sliced cooked turkey breast, with a rich cheese sauce amidst and atop the layers, it was one of those wonderful classics that were the mainstays of department store tearooms and old-school hotel dining rooms.

-Indeed, according to what research I could find, the recipe was the specialty of the Divan Parisien, a French restaurant in a New York Hotel (the long-gone Hotel Chatham, near Grand Central Station).
+Yet while it may be an mid-century American classic, it’s thoroughly French in inspiration.
+The recipe was the specialty of the Divan Parisien, a French restaurant in a New York Hotel (the long-gone Hotel Chatham, near Grand Central Station).

 Wait--is it Divine or Divan?
 Is it turkey or is it chicken?